Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/quick-start-guide.md

 ## The default Action Maps and Actions

-Action Maps allow you to organise Actions into groups which represent specific situations where a set of actions make sense together.
+Action Maps allow you to organize Actions into groups which represent specific situations where a set of actions make sense together.

 The Input System's default configuration comes with two Action Maps: "Player" and "UI".
 These each contain default actions that are typically useful for gameplay and user interface interactions respectively.